TosbackCgusBridge-Bot/CGUs-versions/Toodledo/Privacy Policy.md

 Privacy Policy Information Collection and Use

 This site logs the IP addresses and types of browser used by its guests.
 This information is used to monitor and make improvements to the site.
 This site does not secretly collect any personally identifiable information.
-User's may choose to become a registered user, in which case they may choose to reveal information about themselves such as their email address.
-This information will never be shared or sold.
-Users may remove themselves and their information from the web site's database by contacting us.
+User's may choose to become a registered user, in which case they may choose to reveal information about themselves, such as their email address and other information.
+This information will never be shared or sold beyond what is described below.
+Users may remove themselves and their information from the website's database by contacting us.
 This website and the advertisers on this website conform to the Children's Online Privacy Protection Act.

 Cookies